 FAQ (Frequently Asked Questions)

-If you give us MORE than 48 hours notice we can cancel or change your reservation at no charge.
-Any reservation canceled less than 48 hours before trip time will be charged 100% of total trip cost.
-We are a small company and we are firm on our policies because once your reservation is confirmed, we lose the the potential to sell that spot to someone else.
+If you give us MORE than 48 hours notice we can cancel your reservation or change your reservation at no charge.
+Any reservation canceled less than 48 hours before trip date will be charged 100% of total trip cost.

 Your bath tub.